Tuesday, 10 July 2012

 Several more caravans drove in, and then two women arrived on foot, one of them harnessed to a strange two-wheeled cart loaded with gear.
 They were directed down to a cottage beyond our tent, which they had evidently booked in advance.

 Later a red van appeared and the driver offered us a case of apricots.
 When I said we wanted two, he brightened, but on finding that I meant two apricots, not two cases, he drove off in disgust.

 At 7:30 we were at the bar again, this time indoors, as it had become cold.
 We ordered our usual apéritifs (a glass of rosé for me and a pastis for Keith) and drank them in a corner next to an industrial-size wood heater, which would certainly be needed for most of the year.
 There were splendid old armchairs, a coffee table and on the wall a fascinating relief map of the district.

 The two women walkers came in and sat at the dining table, whereupon our host invited us to do the same.
 They turned out very agreeable and it was a good French lesson.
 One of them was from Tours and the other from near Paris, and they were on a two-week circular walk across the plateau of the Larzac.

 Their car was in le Caylar, so they were nearly finished, although they would take two more days, staying at la Couvertoirade tomorrow night.
-Both of them swore that their little cart could go on rough tracks as well as roads, but it was hard to imagine.
+Both of them swore that their little, small-wheeled cart could manage rough tracks as well as roads, but it was hard to imagine.

-We had a delightful meal of melon, ham, followed by an omelette with chips, bread and salad.
+We had a delightful meal of melon and ham, followed by an omelette with chips, bread and salad.
 For dessert, our host brought out a dish of apricots, no doubt from the red van of the afternoon, so we took two for our breakfast.